-6. All assessed student work is marked in grades.
-Each grade equates to a percentage value which is used for the calculation of overall module grades.
+6. All assessed student work is marked in marks.
+Each mark equates to a percentage value which is used for the calculation of overall module marks.
 Where there is more than one assessment component on a module, the final module mark is calculated using a weighted average as indicated in the course specification.
 Final classifications are calculated using a weighted average in accordance with the degree classification algorithm in Chapter 1 (undergraduate) and Chapter 2 (postgraduate).